 This one comes up really easily if you are ordering food.
 It can produce some really easy conversation and might provide you with some great tidbits.

 What sort of vacations do you like to take?

 People often ask “Have you gone on any vacations recently?”
-However, someone can very quickly answer it—and they might not have gone anywhere (which results in awkward silence).
+However, someone can answer that very quickly—and they might not have gone anywhere (which results in awkward silence).
 Instead, try asking what kinds of vacations they like to take.
-This produces great conversation and ample get to know you responses.
+This produces great conversation and ample “get to know you” responses.
 Talking about traveling even can get you a second date!
 Professor Richard Wiseman conducted a study and found that 18 percent of couples who discussed travel went on a second date, compared to only 9 percent of couples who talked about movies.

 Anything surprising happen today?

 Don’t just ask “How was your day?”
 Instead, ask them about what was surprising about their day.
 You also can try asking for their high point and low point.
 This will give you less of a canned response such as “fine” or “pretty good.”

 Bonus: You also can use some of our killer conversation starters.

 What’s the best advice anyone ever gave you?

 Whenever someone shares a piece of advice with me, I typically ask them this question.
 It is a nice transition and brings up fascinating topics.

 Tell me about your closest friends.

 Use this if they bring up a friend or a story with their friends.
 This is a great follow-up question and will help you get to know who they spend their time with.

 What were you like as a kid?